traindb-project/traindb-ml/cardinality_estimation/estimators/README.md

 In the case of DeepDB, first, we exploit native SPN rather than PyTorch-based SPN.

-If we develop the stable AQP functionality, we'll replace the native SPN with PyTorch-based SPN.
+If we develop the stable AQP functionality, we'll replace the native SPN with PyTorch-based SPN to obtain performance gain.